Property Tax: What It Is, What It Does And How It’s Calculated

 Property Tax FAQs

 Property tax rates vary across jurisdictions, so you’ll have to check with your local taxing authority.
 You may need to look up your property’s tax rate area number by your address, and then look up the tax rate for your designated area.
-To find your county’s tax collector agency, you can search by zip code with Nationwide Environmental Title Research.
+To find your county’s tax collection agency, you can search by ZIP code using the Public Records Online Directory.

-In some cases, homeowners can qualify for a property tax exemption.
+In some cases, homeowners can qualify for a property tax exemption, which is just one way taxpayers can lower their property taxes.
 Some of the most common property tax exemptions are available for seniors, veterans and homesteaders.
 These property tax exemptions will reduce, but don't usually eliminate, property taxes.

 State and local taxes have traditionally been deductible in full from federal income tax.
 However, there were tax changes enacted in 2017 that capped these deductions at $10,000 that could affect those in high-tax states.